Is Architecture a Good Career?

 Maybe you are working on a football stadium, a university or a town hall, each of them will have interesting characters to interact with.

-You might work on a very wealthy person’s home and get to know how they have made their money and became successful.
+You might work on a very wealthy person’s home and get to know how they have made their money and become successful.

 Working with interesting people makes your life more interesting.